luca-heltai/ans-ifem/README.md

 for example, usgin wget

 	wget http://www.dealii.org/developer/doxygen/deal.tag
-	make docs
+	make doc

 5. Licence Informations
 =======================

-The step-feibm library has been placed under an Open Source license, in the sense advocated by the Open Source Initiative.
+The `feibm` library has been placed under an Open Source license, in the sense advocated by the Open Source Initiative.

 However, this program is not in the public domain, it is property of